csound-flossmanual/csound-floss/book/00-c-on-this-release.md

 A year on from the 5th release, this release adds some exciting new sections as well as a number of chapter augmentations and necessary updates.
-Notable are Michael Gogins\' Chapter on running Csound within a browser using HTML5 technology, Victor Lazarrini\'s and Ed Costello\'s explanations about Web based Csound, and a new chapter describing the pairing of Csound with the Haskell programming language.
+Notable are Michael Gogins' Chapter on running Csound within a browser using HTML5 technology, Victor Lazarrini's and Ed Costello's explanations about Web based Csound, and a new chapter describing the pairing of Csound with the Haskell programming language.

 Thanks to all contributors to this release.

-### What\'s new in this Release
+### What's new in this Release

 -   Added a section about the necessity of explicit initialization of k-variables for multiple calls of an instrument or UDO in chapter